-Russia accused of ‘terrorism’ as 19 killed in apartment strike - follow live
+Putin warned deadly apartment block bombing could be war crime - Ukraine live

 Russia’s night-time strike in Odesa comes after Ukraine expels Russian forces from Snake Island

-Ukraine has accused Russia of carrying out “terrorism” after 19 people, including two children, were killed in a missile strike on an apartment block.
+Vladimir Putin must be “held to account” for a missile strike on an apartment block near Odesa, which has left at least 21 people dead, Germany has said.

-Video of the pre-dawn assault showed the charred remains of a nine-story buildings in the small town of Serhiivka, close to Odesa in southern Ukraine.
+At least two children were among those killed in the strike on a 14-storey building in the small town of Serhiivka, near Odesa in southern Ukraine on Friday morning.

-“A terrorist country is killing our people.
-In response to defeats on the battlefield, they fight civilians,” Andriy Yermak, the chief of staff to Ukrainian President Volodymyr Zelensky, said.
+Germany condemned the attack, suggesting it could amount to a war crime if civilians had been deliberately targeted.

+“The Russian President Putin and those responsible will have to be held accountable,” a German government spokesman told a briefing.

 The Kremlin has denied Moscow targeted the building, insisting “the Russian Armed Forces do not work with civilian targets”.